conan-io/conan-io.github.io/_posts/2025-12-04-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 {% endhighlight %}

 ## What is next?
-Conan MCP is still in an early stage, with a strong focus on the most critical developer workflows, and we are gradually expanding support for more Conan features.
+The Conan MCP Server is still in an early stage, with a strong focus on the most critical developer workflows, and we are gradually expanding support for more Conan features.
 We would love to hear your feedback about what you are missing or which workflows you would like to see supported next.